-A. An arbitrator shall make a record of an award.
+- A. An arbitrator shall make a record of an award.
 The record must be signed or otherwise authenticated by any arbitrator who concurs with the award.
-The arbitrator or the arbitration organization shall give notice of the award, including a copy of the award, to each party to the arbitration proceeding.

-B. An award must be made within the time specified by the agreement to arbitrate or, if not specified therein, within the time ordered by the Court.
-The Court may extend or the parties to the arbitration proceeding may agree in a record to extend the time.
-The Court or the parties may do so within or after the time specified or ordered.
+The arbitrator or the arbitration organization shall give notice of the award, including a copy of the award, to each party to the arbitration proceed-ing. - B. An award must be made within the time specified by the agreement to arbitrate or, if not specified therein, within the time ordered by the Court.
+The the time specified or ordered.
 A party waives any objection that an award was not timely made unless the party gives notice of the objection to the arbitrator before receiving notice of the award.